Learn to Enjoy the Tools of Your Craft and, by Doing So, Ask Yourself: “Deep Down Am I Consuming or Producing?”

 The tools we use along with our knowledge of process (and let’s not forget attitude) combine to form a magical thing we like to call “know-how”.
 It is our capacity to create stuff and generally get things done to a standard.
 This is true on every level of human existence throughout the course of our life.

 When it comes to making sense of complex systems, the same skill-set can also be described as navigation or agency.
 In this context, our ability to access and use tools effectively can be transformative, both personally and systemically.
 It calls for a shift in what we consider to be the nature and purpose of the tools available to us.
-That’s essentially what this blog is about: self-efficacy and the relationship between tools and people.
-Why is this relationship so important?
-It’s because there are no healthy scenarios where “other people” can be regarded as simply tools of the trade.
-That’s a transactional minefield that could be best described as exploitation and at worst slavery.
-As Dr Seuss said, “People are people no matter how small.”
+That’s essentially what this blog is about: self-efficacy and the relationship between people and tools.

-At the risk of oversimplifying, we define “tools” as one of 3 indissoluble domains that emerge when humans collaborate to influence complex systems.
+At the risk of oversimplifying, we define “tools” as one of 3 indissoluble domains that combine when humans collaborate to influence complex systems.
 For now, treat the model below as a useful rule of thumb as opposed to a hard and fast rule.
 In this case, tools are simply any artefact or natural object that help us make sense of what we’re doing and/or achieve the desired outcome.
-Using any tool over time necessarily becomes an exercise in epistemology.
-That is to say, learning in action.
+Using any tool over time necessarily becomes an exercise in learning.
 That’s why we can’t pick up a guitar for the first time and expect to play it like Jimmy Hendrix.
 We can, however, expect to get better at it given the right amount of practice.
-Right?

 Simplified Whole System Model

 A 1000 years from now the digital human will still sing and dance, and feel the need to make stuff